 Our work with the state of Nebraska’s largest tourist destination began in January 2012.
 Over the course of the first five months, we created their first ever Energy & Sustainability Master Plan, which pinpoints opportunities for increased efficiency across all areas of the Zoo’s operations.
-The Master Plan incorporated input from several sources, including but not limited to: Zoo staff from all levels, best practices at other zoos, surveys of both staff and the public, site visits, and loads and loads of data.
-We collected and analyzed quite a bit of information and boiled it down to the most relevant opportunities.
+The Master Plan incorporated input from several sources, including but not limited to Zoo staff from all levels, best practices at other zoos, surveys of both staff and the public, site visits, and loads and loads of data.

 Naturally, working with a zoo presents a whole new batch of unique challenges and opportunities to consider that don’t necessarily apply to a traditional office setting.
 After all, we don’t recall the last time we saw a giraffe forget to duplex print a TPS Report.
-The Zoo is preparing for growth, both in attendance and in square feet.
+The Zoo has seen massive growth, both in attendance and in square feet in recent years.
 Its conservation-based mission presents a great opportunity for us to look for innovative strategies that provide environmental, economic, and community benefits.